intrepidLi/intrepidLI.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Third-year BEng student in Computer Science
+role: Fourth-year BEng student in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: